 The ground freezing process converts in situ pore water to ice through the circulation of a chilled liquid via a system of small-diameter pipes placed in drilled holes.
 The ice fuses the soil or rock particles, creating a frozen mass of improved compressive strength and impermeability.
 Brine is the typical cooling agent.
 However, fast-acting liquid nitrogen can be used for projects where the freeze only needs to be quickly established and maintained for a short period or in emergencies.

-Specialist contacts
+Specialist contact

 Advantages